lsst/LDM-PMT/index.rst

 Tools
 =====

-Master copy of the Baseline Plan, which includes all planning packages and all milestones is captured in Primavera.
+The master copy of the Baseline Plan, which includes all planning packages and all milestones is captured in Primavera.
 This is always the authoritative source of truth for the Baseline Plan.

 Information about milestones is also kept in JIRA DM Baseline Plan (DMBP) project, and is periodically synchronized with Primavera.
-Having milestones in JIRA is in particular useful for expressing blocking relations between milestones and epics between different teams.
+Having milestones in JIRA is, in particular, useful for expressing blocking relationships between milestones and epics between different teams.

-Master copy of Epics and Stories is kept in JIRA "DM" project.
-The snapshot for epics corresponding to current and upcoming Cycle is taken and kept in Primavera.
+The master set of epics and stories is kept in JIRA "DM" project.
+Epics corresponding to the current and upcoming cycles are snapshotted and loaded to Primavera.

-Information in JIRA for current Cycle is particularly important, it needs to be kept up-to-date and it should reflect the current state of the progress.
-Progress updates for activities that block other teams, in particular when the delivery date approaches are expected to be done promptly (depending on urgency, weekly or even daily)
+Information in JIRA for the current cycle is particularly important: it needs to be kept up-to-date and it should reflect the current state of development.
+Progress updates for activities that block other teams, in particular when the delivery date approaches, are expected to be provided promptly (depending on urgency, weekly or even daily)

-The JIRA DMBP serves as an easy-to-use interface TCAMs can use to interact with the Baseline Plan.
-Changes made to the JIRA DLP are periodically submitted to CCB and transferred to the Primavera once approved (every 6 or 12 month).
-Primavera version is always the authoritative source of truth.
+The JIRA DMBP serves as an easy-to-use interface that TCAMs can use to interact with the Baseline Plan.
+Changes made to the JIRA DLP are periodically submitted to CCB and transferred to the Primavera when approved (every 6 or 12 month).
+The Primavera version is always the authoritative source of truth.

 .. image:: baselinePlanDiagram.png